tsck/mcp-ui/TECH_SPEC.md

 ### **`augmentWithUI()` Function**

-The primary entry point for the SDK.
+The primary entry point for LeafyGreen MCP-UI.
 This function takes a `CallToolResult` and augments it with a `UIResource` if a corresponding embeddable UI exists for the tool call.

 ```ts
 function augmentWithUI(